 The Math Help Drop-In Center is now open in-person as well as virtually on Microsoft Teams!
-To get in-person help with any math question from any course, please visit the Feigenbaum Center for Science & Innovation, Room 101 from 6-9pm Sunday through Thursday, and from 10am-12pm on Mondays and Wednesdays.
-To get online help, follow this link: bit.ly/mcla_math_signin (case-sensitive), then fill in the sign-in sheet and follow the instructions that arrive in your e-mail inbox.
+To get in-person help with any math question from any course, please visit the Feigenbaum Center for Science & Innovation, Room 101 during our open hours (which are always up-to-date on mcla.edu/mathcenter ).
+To get online help, follow the sign-in link at our website, then fill in the sign-in sheet and follow the instructions that arrive in your e-mail inbox.
 Our tutors are friendly, supportive, and ready to help!

 Use Pre-Tests in your Class

 Ungraded pre-tests can often help students decide early whether they will need help with the mathematics that an upcoming course topic entails, and such evaluations can often be given in five minutes, or as take-home assignments.
 For templates on particular topics, please e-mail Erin Kiley at email@example.com .